andujiuba/cloud_computing_AWS/README.md

 # AWS
 ## **Wednesday 1/9**:
 ##### **INSERT IMAGE**
  Previously, we have been working using *monolith architecture*.
+We are now working towards two-tier architecture.

 #### **Today's tasks**:
 - Create machine `Linux ubuntu 16.04 - EC2`